Mohd-Ayan26/DSA-Diary/README.md

 # 📚 Data Structures and Algorithms (DSA)

-Welcome to my **DSA repository**!
+Welcome to my **DSA Diary repository**!
 This repo contains my solutions to various DSA problems, practice codes, and study notes to strengthen my programming and problem-solving skills.

 ## 🚀 What’s inside